-In 2018, the then President Donald Trump signed the Farm Bill into law.
+In 2018, former President Donald Trump signed the Farm Bill into law.
 The federal law legalized the cultivation of hemp with less than 0.30% THC in the country.

-Under the Farm Bill, the federal government removed hemp from the Schedule I drugs of the Controlled Substances Act(25).
+Under the Farm Bill, the federal government removed hemp from the Schedule I drug list in the Controlled Substances Act(25).

 Although recreational marijuana and medical marijuana are still prohibited in Texas, cannabis laws in the state allow patients with select medical conditions to legally purchase low-THC cannabis(26).

 - Texas Legislature Online.
 HB No. 1325.
 Retrieved from https://capitol.texas.gov/tlodocs/86R/billtext/html/HB01325F.htm